theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/chat/chatgpt-cheat-sheet.md

 ## Prompts

+Ask ChatGPT to pretend to be your favorite comedian

+Ask ChatGPT to act as the influencer in your niche

 Get useful analogies for anything
 * What is an analogy for a computer?
 Can you give me some analogies for how to tie a shoelace?